Code of Conduct for Coaches and Volunteers

 Coaches recognize the boundaries of their particular competencies and the limitations of their expertise.
 They provide only those services and use only those techniques for which they are qualified by education, training or experience.

 Coaches are honest, fair and respectful of others supporting the mission of the GRACE schools.

 Coaches respect the fundamental rights, dignity and worth of all those taking part in sport.
 Coaches are aware of cultural, individual, and role differences, including those of age, gender, race, ethnicity, national origin, religion, sexual orientation, disability, language and socioeconomic status.
 This includes both on- and off-the-field interactions during the full academic year for all coaches/volunteers and athletes.

-Principle 4: Concern for Others’ Welfare
+Principle 4: Concern for the Welfare of Others

 Coaches seek to contribute to the welfare of those with whom they interact.
 When conflicts occur, coaches attempt to resolve these conflicts and to perform their roles in a responsible fashion that is aligned with our Catholic mission.